 The Good house was constructed in 1925 as a part of a building boom in the 1920's in the area.
 Although little is known about the builders, the home was designed by the well-known local architect, Wallace Frost.
 Frost worked in Albert Khan's Detroit firm, and then gained recognition for his own distinctive style.
 He set up an office in Birmingham in 1925 and designed about 50 houses in the area.
-An extensive background on Wallace Frost is contained in the 1992 report "Wallace Frost - His Architecture in Birmingham, Michigan" which is attached to this report.
+An extensive background on Wallace Frost is contained in the 1992 report "Wallace Frost - His Architecture in Birmingham, Michigan."